Monochrome! Yeezy! Intergalactica!

 Industry heavyweight Eva Chen recently noted that “Instagram has become the water cooler of the fashion community.”
 No longer a consumer platform, brands are capitalizing and measuring their success via Instagram.

 As #NYFW comes to a close and influencers start heading to London Fashion Week, we are keeping a close eye on the brands that consistently commit to employing new tech trends.
-Leading the pack, Burberry has partnered up with Snapchat to reveal the collection ahead of runway and they’ve officially launched a dedicated channel on Apple Music.
+Leading the pack, Burberry has partnered up with Snapchat to reveal the collection ahead of the runway and they’ve officially launched a dedicated channel on Apple Music.
 Louis Vuitton is hosting an exhibition to the public.

 We predict that the lines will continue to blur between the exclusive fashion elite and the general public, especially as more fashion brands embrace tech trends.
 It will be exciting to see how designers push their digital boundaries even further in upcoming seasons.